D3SOX/browser-audio-tools/README.md

 ## Multi-processing & batching

 - The Tools Noise + Track, Extract Cover, and Convert Audio accept multiple files
-- Outputs download as a ZIP with unique filenames-
+- Outputs download as a ZIP with unique filenames
 - Quick previews appear for each item
 - Uses the multi-threaded ffmpeg core in the worker to speed up per-file execution where the browser allows